Man fatally shot, crashes vehicle into pole Fayetteville, police say

 Around 4:10 p.m., officers were called to a shooting along the 400 block of Truth Court.

-On arrival, officers said the man was found shot inside a vehicle that had crashed into a pole.
+Upon arrival, officers said Brandon Corral, 20, was found shot inside a vehicle that had crashed into a pole.

 Anyone with information on the shooting is asked to contact the Fayetteville Police Department at (910) 483-8477.